Is Grokking a Computational Glass Relaxation?: Methodology

 \subsection{Wang-Landau Molecular Dynamics (WLMD)}

 In this section, we will introduce the details of WLMD algorithm and its implementation in NNs.
+The key advantage WLMD is its ability to avoid becoming trapped \cite{junghans2014molecular}.
+In contrast to standard samplers, which tend to oversample the high-entropy regions, WLMD achieves uniform sampling across all regions of the entropy diagram upon convergence \cite{kim2006statistical}.
+This is accomplished by maintaining a running estimate of the entropy landscape, which introduces an ‘entropy gradient’ that drives the system away from previously visited states.
+The convergence of the WLMD is established in \cite{fort2015convergence}.
 For a physical system made of atoms or particles of other length scales, one can use WLMD to calculate the entropy as a function of the potential energy $S(U)$.
 This is done by simulating particles with the following equation of motion \cite{junghans2014molecular}:

 where $q_1,q_2,...,q_i$ is the coordinate of each particle, $T_0$ is the simulation temperature, $m_i$ is the mass of the particle, $t$ is the simulation time, $S(U, t)$ is an entropy function that we update over time, and $U$ is the potential energy of the system.
 Initially, $S(U,t=0)=0$.
 During the simulation, we repeatedly update $S(U,t)$: